Help & FAQs

-For datasets larger than 50GB, additional storage fees will be charged.
+For datasets larger than 500GB, additional storage fees will be charged.
+These are to cover additional storage costs with our platform provider figshare and will be charged in addition to the standard Research Data Support pricing.
 All prices are available in Euros, Sterling and US Dollars.
-Please contact us at email@example.com before uploading datasets larger than 50GB.
+Please contact us at firstname.lastname@example.org before uploading datasets larger than 500GB.

 Use of this service is optional and authors are free to deposit data themselves in any relevant repository independently of Springer Nature Research Data Support.